MBODM/pingalive/README.md

 ### How it works
 - It just executes the Windows `ping.exe` with `-t 194.25.2.129` as parameters.
 - The IP address (_194.25.2.129_) is Telekom´s main DNS server.
+- The `ping.exe` process is executed standalone, in a separate window.

 Telekom is the largest ISP company in Germany.
 Their main DNS server is a rather stable and longliving server (since nearly 30 years now).
 The IP address of that server has never changed (and will never, in my opinion).
 Therefore i´m using this specific IP address.